-Benefit Description You Pay

-Maternity care High Option Standard Option

-Complete maternity (obstetrical) care, such as: Prenatal care Delivery Postnatal care Prenatal sonograms Stand-by doctor for cesarean section Initial, routine examination of your newborn infant covered under your family enrollment Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page 20 for other circumstances, such as extended stays for you or your baby.
-You may remain in the hospital up to 48 hours after admission for a vaginal delivery and 96 hours after admission for a cesarean delivery.
-We will cover an extended stay if medically necessary, but you, your representative, your doctor, or your hospital must precertify.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
-We will cover other care of an infant who requires non-routine treatment if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits apply to circumcision (see page 50).
-We pay hospitalization and surgeon services for nonmaternity care the same as for illness and injury.
-Hospital services are covered under Section 5(c) and Surgical benefits 5(b).
-Note: When a newborn requires definitive treatment during or after the mother's confinement, the newbornis considered a patient in his or her own right.
-If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
-Sonograms and other related tests that are not included in your routine prenatal or postnatal care are covered under Lab, x-ray, and other diagnostic tests, see page 31.
-PPO: 15% of the Plan allowance Note: For facility care related to maternity, including care at birthing facilities, see Section 5 (c).
-Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: Nothing (No deductible) Note: For facility care related to maternity, including care at birthing facilities, see Section 5 (c).
-Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount
+Benefit Description You Pay After the calendar year deductible Maternity care High Option Standard Option Complete maternity (obstetrical) care, such as: PPO: 15% of the Plan allowance PPO: Nothing (No deductible) Prenatal careDelivery Note: For facility care related to maternity, including care at Note: For facility care related to maternity, including care at Postnatal care birthing facilities, see Section 5 birthing facilities, see Section 5 Prenatal sonograms (c). (c).
+Stand-by doctor for cesarean section Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Initial, routine examination of your newborn infant covered under your family enrollment allowance and any difference between our allowance and the billed amount allowance and any difference between our allowance and the billed amount Note: Here are some things to keep in mind: • You do not need to precertify your vaginal delivery; see page 19 for other circumstances, such as extended stays for you or your baby. • You may remain in the hospital up to 48 hours after admission for a vaginal delivery and 96 hours after admission for a cesarean delivery.
+We will cover an extended stay if medically necessary, but you, your representative, your doctor, or your hospital must precertify. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+We will cover other care of an infant who requires non- routine treatment if we cover the infant under a Self Plus One or Self and Family enrollment.
+Surgical benefits apply to circumcision (see page 47). • We pay hospitalization and surgeon services for non- maternity care the same as for illness and injury. • Hospital services are covered under Section 5(c) and Surgical benefits 5(b).
+Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits. • Sonograms and other related tests that are not included in your routine prenatal or postnatal care are covered under Lab, X-ray, and other diagnostic tests , see page 30.